Rocketdyne F-1: F-1B booster

 The Vulcain for the Ariane 5 rocket uses a similar cycle design to F-1 engine, with the turbine exhaust gases piped directly overboard.

 As part of the Space Launch System (SLS) program, NASA had been running the Advanced Booster Competition, which was scheduled to end with the selection of a winning booster configuration in 2015.
 In 2013, engineers at the Marshall Space Flight Center began tests with an original F-1, serial number F-6049, which was removed from Apollo 11 due to a glitch.
 The engine was never used, and for many years it was at the Smithsonian Institution.
 The tests are designed to refamiliarize NASA with the design and propellants of the F-1 in anticipation of using an evolved version of the engine in future deep-space flight applications.

 In 2012, Pratt & Whitney, Rocketdyne, and Dynetics, Inc. presented a competitor known as Pyrios, a liquid rocket booster, in NASA's Advanced Booster Program, which aims to find a more powerful successor to the five-segment Space Shuttle Solid Rocket Boosters intended for early versions of the Space Launch System.
 Pyrios uses two increased-thrust and heavily modified F-1B engines per booster.
 Due to the engine's potential advantage in specific impulse, if this F-1B configuration (using four F-1Bs in total) were integrated with the SLS Block 2, the vehicle could deliver 150 t to low Earth orbit, while 130 t is what is regarded as achievable with the planned solid boosters combined with a four-engine RS-25 core stage.

+F-1 engines firing aboard the Saturn V rocket of Apollo 11, as viewed from pad camera 4.

 The F-1B engine has a design goal to be at least as powerful as the unflown F-1A, while also being more cost effective.
 The design incorporates a greatly simplified combustion chamber, a reduced number of engine parts, and the removal of the F-1 exhaust recycling system, including the turbine exhaust mid-nozzle and the "curtain" cooling manifold, with the turbine exhaust having a separate outlet passage beside the shortened main nozzle on the F-1B.
 The reduction in parts costs is aided by using selective laser melting in the production of some metallic parts.
 The resulting F-1B engine is intended to produce 1800000 lbf of thrust at sea level, a 15% increase over the approximate 1550000 lbf of thrust that the mature Apollo 15 F-1 engines produced.